theupshift/chrdev/posts/2020-03-07-Twitter-OAuth-Login-with-fastify-and-Node.js.md

 At [christian-fei/twitter-oauth-login-in-nodejs](https://github.com/christian-fei/twitter-oauth-login-in-nodejs) on GitHub you can find the **whole source code**.

+Learn how to create a [Twitter OAuth Application](/posts/2020-03-07-How-to-create-a-Twitter-application-for-user-login/)

 ## OAuth utilities

 To authenticate through the Twitter API I found the following set of **OAuth utilities** pretty useful.